saurabhp75/saurabhp75.github.io/_notes/javascript.md

 ## DOM events

+## Debouncing and throttling

+- Used in performance optimization by rate limiting of function calls.
+- Debouncing: Call function/API only if the difference between two keypress is more than a certain duration for eg. 300 ms.

+  - It's used in search bars.
+  - In games pistol can be debounced.
+It will fire only if there is a certain gap between mouse clicks.

+- `Throttling`: Make a function/API call after a certain period of time since last call.
+  - It used to handle events like resizing.
+  - In games machine guncan be throttled.
+Firing rate can be controlled by throttling.

 ### Adding event listeners the non optimal way

 - Adding `onClick` property to the element in HTML.